Alternatives to TrakGene: a 2026 field guide for clinical pedigree software

 This page covers four serious alternatives — Phenotips, FamGenix, Progeny, and Evagene — and tells you plainly where each fits and where each falls short.
 Evagene publishes this site; we mark its limitations (cancer-risk breadth against FamGenix, HPO against Phenotips) as plainly as we mark its strengths.

 Short version.
-If HPO phenotyping is central, Phenotips.
+If deep phenotype-driven rare disease diagnostics are central, Phenotips.
 If cancer-risk breadth (BOADICEA v6, Tyrer-Cuzick v8, Gail, Claus, QRISK3) is central, FamGenix.
 If you want continuity with a long-established enterprise vendor, Progeny.
-If you want a modern peer to TrakGene with AI interpretation, an MCP server, Analysis Templates, and free Alpha access, Evagene.
+If you want a modern peer to TrakGene with educational HPO phenotyping, an educational/research relatedness module, AI-assisted draft summaries, an MCP server, Analysis Templates, and free Alpha access, Evagene.

 Why teams look for alternatives to TrakGene